Secreto31126/whatsapp-api-js/README.md

 const parsed = false;
 const Whatsapp = new WhatsAppAPI("YOUR_TOKEN", undefined, parsed);
 // All the API operations, like sendMessage, will now return the raw request.
+// Keep in mind, now when using logSentMessage the id and response parameters will be undefined.
 ```

 ## Documentation